Mike Martz: Alliance of American Football

 The Alliance of American Football named Martz the head coach of the San Diego Fleet in 2018, making Martz the first person to coach a professional football team in the city of San Diego since Mike McCoy coached the Chargers' last season there in 2016.
 The Fleet opened the 2019 AAF season with a 15–6 loss to the San Antonio Commanders.
 A week later, Martz and the Fleet recorded their first win in a 24–12 victory over the Atlanta Legends.

 Personal life

 Martz married his James Madison High School sweetheart Julie in 1971.

+In popular culture

+Martz was portrayed by actor Chance Kelly in the 2021 film American Underdog about Kurt Warner, who played quarterback for Martz between 1999 and 2003.